unccd/Prais4-reporting-manual/SO4.md

 The metadata for SDG indicator 15.1.2 includes other effective area-based conservation measures (OECMs) in addition to protected areas.
 OECMs are defined as ‘a geographically defined area other than a protected area, which is governed and managed in ways that achieve positive and sustained long-term outcomes for the in situ conservation of biodiversity, with associated ecosystem functions and services and where applicable, cultural, spiritual, socio-economic, and other locally relevant values’.

-KBAs are sites that contribute significantly to the global persistence of biodiversity and are identified following global criteria  applied at national levels.
+KBAs are sites that contribute significantly to the global persistence of biodiversity and are identified following global criteria[^7]  applied at national levels.
 The KBAs include:

 i.
 Important bird and biodiversity areas, which are sites that contribute significantly to the global persistence of biodiversity, identified using data on birds, of which >13,000 sites in total have been identified from all of the world’s countries;